PE is a simple score of efficiency. To improve it, you will need more information.

 Limble does not take much to set up, and you can begin using it right out of the box to start tracking and documenting routine maintenance work.
 It is ridiculously easy to use and has a mobile CMMS app that your techs can conveniently use while they work.

 Over time, you may transition to more advanced strategies like predictive maintenance, but CMMS software can help you with that too.
 The software can connect to sensors and predictive algorithms to predict failures and help you optimize your maintenance resources.

 One of Limble’s clients, Midwest Materials, lost 1 million dollars per year in downtime and lost production.
 Limble CMMS helped them start doing more proactive maintenance, which improved their PE.
 You can watch their journey here.

 4. Invest in employee training and engagement

-According to Gallup’s State of the American Workplace report, only 25% of manufacturing workers feel engaged at work, making it the least engaged occupation in the US.
+According to Gallup’s State of the American Workplace report, only 25% of plant workers feel engaged at work, making it the least engaged job in the US.

 5. Identify and reduce waste

 We can’t talk about reducing waste on a production floor without talking about lean manufacturing.
 There are many lean methodologies that help eliminate waste through continuous improvement.
 Some are overarching methods that can be applied throughout the facility, while others are focused on specific areas like inventory management or production flow.